gomorpheus/morpheus-cli-docs/CLI-Manual.md

         --put                        Set the HTTP request method to PUT --delete                     Set the HTTP request method to DELETE --data DATA                  HTTP request body for use with POST and PUT, typically JSON.
-        --absolute                   Absolute path, value can be used to prevent automatic using the automatic /api/ path prefix to the path by default.
-        --inspect                    Inspect response, prints headers.
+        --absolute                   Absolute path, skip the addition of path prefix '/api/' --inspect                    Inspect response, prints headers.
 By default only the body is printed.
     -Q, --query PARAMS               Query parameters.
 PARAMS format is 'foo=bar&category=web' -O, --option OPTION              Option in the format -O field="value"